 Depression signs and symptoms can differ in men and women.
 Men also tend to use different coping skills — both healthy and unhealthy — than women do.
 It isn't clear why men and women may experience depression differently.
 It likely involves a number of factors, including brain chemistry, hormones and life experiences.

-Like women, men with depression may feel blue, feel extremely tired, have difficulty sleeping and not get pleasure from activities they once enjoyed.
-But other behaviors in men that could be signs of depression — but not recognized as such — include:
+Other behaviors in men that could be signs of depression — but not recognized as such — include:

 Although women attempt suicide more often than men do, men are more likely to complete suicide.
 That's because men: